dynatrace-oss/terraform-provider-dynatrace/docs/resources/aws_connection.md

 Required:

 - `consumers` (Set of String) Dynatrace integrations that can use this connection.
-Possible values: `APP:dynatrace.aws.connector` (AWS Connector) and `APP:dynatrace.biz.carbon` (Cost & Carbon Optimization)
+Possible values: `APP:dynatrace.aws.connector`, `APP:dynatrace.biz.carbon`